COMM 386J - Strategies for Responsible Business

 - Anticipate and respond to the ethical challenges that they will face as managers in a variety of organizations.

 - Monitor and evaluate corporate reputation and identify emerging threats.

 - Engage effectively with key external stakeholders and manage values-based conflicts.

 - Audit and report corporate sustainability performance using a variety of frameworks.

 - Identify opportunities for innovation and new business development in response to evolving market demands and stakeholder pressures.

 Note: COMM 386J is open to BCom students in Year 3 or above.
-The course may be counted toward the Sustainability concentration.
+The course may be counted toward the Sustainability and Social Impact concentration.